 Subjective judgement is something that happens instinctively.
 Becoming aware of that process and recognising it, rather than trying to stop it from happening, can help.

 If we think of subjective judgement as a form of false evidence (False Evidence Appearing Real - FEAR) – or even if you think there is a grain of truth in there – you might inwardly respond by saying “You may be right, but I know I’m doing the best I can right now.”
 Or “You again!
 You don’t bother me anymore – bye!”

 Practice a change in mindset towards yourself and others by thinking of growing these qualities which we all share:

-Awareness – knowing in our own mind that these subjective judgements and criticisms will happen, but that we can choose how we respond to them (if at all!) rather than be driven by them.
+Knowing in our own mind that these subjective judgements and criticisms will happen, but that we can choose how we respond to them (if at all) rather than be driven by them.

 So the next time someone or something is making us feel impatient, cross or uncomfortable, let's pause to consider why.
 It's often a reflection back at ourselves.
 And let's take those opportunities to simply hold back judgement and by doing so, create a more positive day for ourselves (and them).

 Being aware of our judgements is another opportunity to take back some control in our lives.
 Control over what and how we choose to respond.
 Choosing a response that is beneficial to ourselves.

 You might also like